MODEL OF CARE

 Why?

-To enable environments, communities and places that encourage positive lifestyle behaviours to promote a healthy weight.
+Enabling environments, communities and places that encourage positive health behaviours.

 How?